 Both bugs can carry some diseases human to human.
 In this post, you will be shown the way to identify the bites or marks and the insects that cause them.
 We will tell the description of each bug with more detailed information.

 One of the easiest ways to know which bugs bite you is when you begin to feel the pain after you are bitten.
 If you get flea bites, it will be immediately hurt.
 While bites from bed bug do not hurt until hours later.

-To get more information about the bugs and bites, keep reading this article.
-You will be provided with a detailed explanation about each insect, its symptoms, its treatments, and how to get rid of them.
+To get more information about flea bites vs bed bug bites, keep reading this article.
+You also will be provided with a detailed explanation about each insect, its symptoms, its treatments, and how to get rid of them.

 - Fleas Bites and the Symptoms

 - The Characteristics of the Bites and Ways to Treat Them

 - How to Know If You Have Such Bugs in the House

 Flea Bites VS Bed Bug Bites, What Is The Differences?

 Fleas and bed bugs need a host with warm blood to feed.
 Bed bugs prefer feeding on the human while fleas tend to prefer feeding on animals with hair and fur.
 That does not mean that fleas cannot bite you.

 Because of that, the pets bring many fleas from the outside to the house.
 Bed bugs also come from the outside but people bring them in.
 Fleas can live for several months even without a host.
 It is called the pupa stage for the fleas.